theglobaljukebox/parlametrics/README.md

 # Parlametrics Data

+Parlametrics is a database codings features of conversational style.

 This repository is for pulling, formatting, validating and cleaning the Parlametrics dataset.

 Data is presented in three data tables within raw/